dairui01/Toyota_Smarthome/pipline/README.md

 A pre-trained model (PDAN_TSU_RGB) for RGB modality and CS protocol can be downloaded in this [link](https://mybox.inria.fr/f/5e006560efaf4e0fb7ac/).
 The obtained f-mAP should be around 32.7%.
 For loading the pretrained model, you can add/change the `-load_model` parameter to the pre-trained model path (e.g., `'./PDAN_TSU_RGB'`).

+The training hyperparameters for MS-TCT (CVPR'22) on TSU can be found [here](https://github.com/dairui01/MS-TCT/issues/4).

 ## Quick Start
 1. Change the _rgb_root_ or _skeleton_root_ to the extracted feature path in the _train.py_.